sofielohr/project/PROCESS.md

 ### Day 3
 I processed a part of the tourism data in python.
 I decided to not transform my data to a ready to use JSON in python but to alter it a bit in javascript aswel, so I can combine it with the temperature data.
 The structure I will be making will start with a year object, then as value the countries objects with the needed data inside.

+### Day 4
+During the standup I got the tip to search the internet a bit more for the average temperature values, since my data has a very complicated structure, and we suspected that somewhere on the internet there will be a dataset with the information I need which is easier to use.